 Direct (Peer-to-peer) Punishment.
-Although higher-order punishment among third parties is to date understudied, higher-order punishment has been examined in the context of direct (peer-to-peer) punishment.
+Although higher-order enforcement among third parties is to date understudied, higher-order punishment has been examined in the context of direct (peer-to-peer) punishment.
 A typical experimental design in this area adopts a repeated public goods game setup that includes additional punishment opportunities among peers immediately after a direct punishment stage (Fehr and Gächter 2000, 2002).
-Higher-order punishment is known to have two opposing effects on enforcing or harming cooperation norms.
+Higher-order punishment has two opposing effects.
 On the one hand, human motives for revenge may lead to counter-punishment, thereby worsening group atmospheres and cooperation norms (e.g., Denant-Boemont et al., 2007; Nikiforakis, 2008; Bolle et al., 2014; Nikiforakis and Engelmann, 2011).
-On the other hand, efficient higher-order punishment acts, i.e., punishment of those who failed to punish a norm violation, and punishment of those who committed "mis-directed" punishment (e.g., punishing a cooperator), or the mere visibility of punishment acts, may help discipline punishment activities and promote cooperation norms (e.g., Denant-Boèmont et al., 2007; Kamei and Putterman, 2015; Fu et al., 2017).
+On the other hand, efficient higher-order punishment acts, i.e., punishment of those who failed to punish a norm violation, and punishment of those who committed "mis-directed" punishment (e.g., punishing a cooperation norms (e.g., Denant-Boèmont et al., 2007; Kamei and Putterman, 2015; Fu et al., 2017).
 Revenge is not applicable to the context of higher-order punishment among third parties, as the third parties are not the victims of a norm violation in the primary cooperation problem.
 The efficient form of higher-order punishment act described above, however, remain relevant if the punitive phenomenon is driven by humans' other regarding preferences (see, e.g., Fehr and Schmidt [2006] and Sobel [2005] for a survey).
 Thus, similar positive effects of sanction enforcement may emerge in the context of third-party punishment when higher-order punishment is allowed.